Lendermarket Referral Code 2026: €75 Bonus + up to 15% Return

 Taxation and the secondary market

 Interest earned on Lendermarket is investment income, taxable under your local rules.
-As an Irish platform, Lendermarket does not withhold local tax at source — you declare it yourself; it provides an annual interest statement.
+As an Irish platform, Lendermarket does not withhold tax at source — you declare it yourself and it provides an annual interest statement.
 Lendermarket has a secondary market to resell loans before maturity, but liquidity is variable and saw tension in 2022-2023.
-The advised strategy: only invest funds you can tie up for the loan's duration, and do not rely on the secondary market as your main exit.
-Loan durations are short (often 1-12 months), which limits the need to sell.
+Note that some Creditstar loans can be extended up to 180 days (around 240 days in total), tying up your capital longer than planned.
+Advised strategy: only invest funds you can lock up for the loan's duration, favour short durations (1-12 months), and don't rely on the secondary market as your main exit.

 Auto-invest and portfolio management